 The Enemy Class 12 NCERT Solutions: Chapter Snapshot

-The Enemy is the fourth story in the Class 12 Vistas supplementary reader, written by the American Nobel laureate Pearl S. Buck (1892-1973) and first published in 1942 during the Pacific War.
-Dr Sadao Hoki, a Japanese surgeon educated in America, finds a wounded American prisoner of war washed up on the beach below his cliff-top house.
-With his wife Hana, the three rebellious servants gone, and the old General promising private assassins who never arrive, Sadao must choose between his doctor's oath and his nation's wartime hatred.
-The Reading with Insight block at the end of the chapter contains eight long-answer questions that examine duty versus loyalty, Hana's moral hinge, the soldier's caregiver attachment, the General's self-absorption, the value-based rising-above-prejudice question, the doctor's final solution, and two comparison questions.
+The Enemy is the fourth story in the Class 12 Vistas reader, by American Nobel laureate Pearl S. Buck (1892-1973) and set in 1942 during the Pacific War.
+Dr Sadao Hoki, a Japanese surgeon trained in America, finds a wounded American prisoner of war on the beach below his house.
+With his wife Hana beside him, he must choose between his doctor's oath and his nation's wartime hatred.
+The Reading with Insight block has eight long-answer questions, all covered below.

 QuestionWhat It TestsTypical Mark Yield

-Q8 - Films/novels with similar themesCinematic / literary parallels; humanism above nationalism5 marks LA
+Q8 - Films/novels with similar themesLiterary parallels5 marks LA

-CBSE almost always pulls a single 6-mark Long Answer from Vistas in Section C of the board paper.
-Q1 (duty vs loyalty), Q4 (the General), Q5 (rising above prejudice) and Q6 (the final solution) have been the four most frequent rotations over the last five years.
+CBSE usually pulls a single 6-mark Long Answer from Vistas in Section C. Q1, Q4, Q5 and Q6 have been the most frequent rotations over the last five years.

 Source: Magnet Brains on YouTube